Mohammad Mostafa Kamal Raz

-Mohammad Mostafa Kamal Raz is a Bangladeshi television and film director and screenwriter.
-He is best known for his directorial debut Projapoti (2011), which was produced by Enayetur Rahman Bappy and under the banner of NTV Production House.
+Mohammad Mostafa Kamal Raz (born 10 August 1981) is a Bangladeshi television and film director and screenwriter.
+He is best known for his directorial debut, Projapoti (2011), which was produced by Enayetur Rahman Bappy under the banner of NTV Production House.
 The film won three National Film Awards for Best Music Director, Best Lyricist & Best Singer (Female) and also best known for his other films Chaya Chobi (2012), Taarkata (2014) and Samraat (2016).
 He is also well known for being an assistant director under the film and TV director Mostofa Sarwar Farooki.

+Early life and education

+Raz born on 10 August 1981 in Raipura Upazila of Narsingdi District.
+His father is Mohammad Sayed Ali and mother is Afia Khatun.
+He has seven sisters and brothers and he schooling at Gobindpur High School, Mymensingh Laboratory School and New Model High School.
+Then he completed graduate from Dhaka College.

 Career

-He directed five movies in his film career which was started by Projapoti (2011).
+He directed five movies in his film career, which was started by Projapoti (2011).
 After that, he did Chaya Chobi (2012), which is still unreleased.
-In 2014 he directed Taarkata Bangladesh got a huge response from young audiences of Bangladesh.
-Samraat: The King Is Here was his another hit movie in 2016.
+In 2014 he directed Taarkata Bangladesh got a huge response from young audiences in Bangladesh.
+Samraat: The King Is Here was another hit movie of his in 2016.
 He is now busy in post-production level of a romantic movie.
 He directed a brand new movie in 2019.
 Name of the movie Jodi Ekdin is starring Tahsan Khan, Srabanti Chatterjee and Taskeen Rahman in the leading role.
+He making the TV serial Family Crisis (2019–2021) which are received positive reception and widespread acclamation in the country.